JIWIJ/Keep-Mac-Audio-Alive/KeepMacAudioAlive-1.8/README.md

 6. Follow 4. through 6. for the download version.

 ## Credits
 This app and even its icon were originally made using Gemini 3 Pro, so all credits to them for that, and use it at your own risk.
-The menubar UI was made by me based on code from LosslessSwitcher 2.0 beta2.
+The menubar UI was made by me/JIWIJ based on code from LosslessSwitcher 2.0 beta2.